mindspore-ai/docs/docs/mindspore/migration_guide/source_en/api_mapping/tensorflow_diff/Momentum.md

 TensorFlow: Using the same learning rate for all parameters and it is impossible to use different learning rates for different parameter groups.

-MindSpore：Using the same learning rate for all parameters and different values for different parameter groups is supported.
+MindSpore: Using the same learning rate for all parameters and different values for different parameter groups is supported.

 ## Code Example